smsummers1/e15/independent-study/README.md

 ![]()

-## 6. Configure Database Environment
+## 7. Connect vhours database to the application

-Now that we have our **vhours** database we need to update the database configuration in the .env file at the root of the application so that we can connect our application to the database.
+Now that we have our **vhours** database we need to update the database configuration variables in the .env file at the root of the application so that we can connect our application to the database.
 Open the **vhours/.env** file.

 Go ahead and set the following database configurations as you see below.
 Notice that the **DB\_PASSWORD** is **empty**.
 There isn&#39;t anything there because I didn&#39;t set a password.
 Once you set this file up the way you see below, save and close.